98 Random Acts of Kindness To Do With Your Child - Baby Chick

 12. Make a Special Pizza With Everyone’s Favorite Toppings

-The beauty of making your pizza at home is not only is it super fun, but you can customize each slice without breaking the bank.
-Make an extra large pie with everyone’s favorite toppings on their pieces and maybe even have a living room picnic while eating it together.
+The beauty of making your pizza at home is not only that it is super fun, but you can customize each slice without breaking the bank.
+Make an extra-large pie with everyone’s favorite toppings on their slices, and maybe even have a living room picnic while enjoying it together.

 13. Dust the House

 Trust me.
 Nobody likes dusting the house.
 If your child does this, they’ll automatically be deemed your favorite kid.
-And also, it’s something incredibly kind to do where everyone benefits from a clean house.
+Additionally, it’s something incredibly kind to do, as everyone benefits from a clean house.

 14. Make All the Beds